Zicostickz/clarity-zengrid/README.md

 2. Connect your wallet to ZenGrid
 3. Start tracking your emotional wellbeing
 4. Generate weekly insights to track your progress
+5. Build your participation streak by recording entries consistently